PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 ## 4. Ressource

-At out disposal, we are provided with a 3d file produced by the architect of the building (bimx format) as well as 2D maps of each floor (PDF).
+At out disposal, we are provided with a 3d file produced by the architect of the building (BIMx[^5]) as well as 2D maps of each floor (PDF).

+[^5]:A BIMx file is a BIMx file created by GRAPHISOFT ArchiCAD, an architectural CAD program.
+It contains a virtual architectural project that includes 3D models and 2D drawing sheets.
+BIMx files are created in ArchiCAD when a user exports the project to the BIMx format.

+We use an Oculus Quest 2[^1] to support our simulation.

+[^1]:<br>Oculus Quest 2 is a virtual reality headset created by Facebook Technologies, It is the successor to the company's previous headset, the Oculus Quest.
+The included controllers with the Quest 2 are the third generation Oculus Touch controllers.

+We use the following softwares:
+- Visual Studio[^2]

+  [^2]:<br>Visual Studio Code is a source-code editor made by Microsoft for Windows, Linux and macOS.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.

+- Unity[^3]

+  [^3]:<br>Unity is a cross-platform game engine developed by Unity Technologies,The engine support a variety of desktop, mobile, console and virtual reality platforms.
+It is particularly popular for iOS and Android mobile game development and used for games such as Pokémon Go.
+It is considered easy to use for beginner developers and is popular for indie game development.

+- Oculus
+- Solidworks[^4]

+  [^4]:<br>SolidWorks is a solid modeling computer-aided design and computer-aided engineering computer program published by Dassault Systèmes, that runs primarily on Microsoft Windows.

 ## 5. Risks and assumptions